Video indexing report

 Reason Description

-Video is not the main content of the page The video is not the main content or primary focus for this page; only videos that are the main content of the page are eligible for indexing.
-Here are some examples of page types where the video is supplementary to the textual content, and not the primary focus of the page:
+The video doesn't seem to be on a watch page.
+A watch page's main purpose is to show a user a single video; only videos that are on a watch page are eligible for indexing.
+Here are some examples of page types where the video is supplementary to the textual content, and not a watch page:

 • A blog post where the video is complementary to the text rather than the primary content of the page